 The following elections and retirements were approved at last evening’s board meeting.
 See attachment.

-2. Student Board Reps: McCaskey student Hannah Short shared highlights from the Campus.
+2. Student Board Reps: McCaskey students Zara Ward and Roger Vidal shared highlights from the Campus and our middle schools.

 4. Approval of Contracts and Operations Contracts/Agreements